 With summer in full swing, now is an excellent time to begin considering a new business venture.
 After the busy summer months, there is an influx of golf venues hitting the market with a seller intent on finding a new owner before the next playing season.
-Buying a golf course can be a lucrative endeavor, given that the country club and golf course industry generates $24 billion in the US alone.
+Buying a golf course can be a lucrative endeavor, given that the country club and golf course industry generates $24 billion in the United States alone.
 But, as with all significant investments, you must be prepared for the challenges and opportunities that come your way.
 Sunbelt Business Brokers discusses three considerations you should make before tapping into the golf industry.

 Before reaching out to golf course or clubhouse sellers, you’ll want to determine what you’re looking for at your future golf facility.
 These three considerations will set you on the right track for finding a compatible venue.